-Adding heuristic into the algorithm is a common procedure. \cite{guerrero2017beyond} formulate a conclusion that the best strategy is to change the type of an extension during the game.
+Adding a heuristic into the algorithm is a common procedure. \cite{guerrero2017beyond} formulate A conclusion that the best strategy is to change the type of utilized heuristic during the game.
 They investigate four heuristics: winning maximization, exploration maximization, knowledge discovery and knowledge estimation.
-It is beneficial to start with enhancing knowledge discovery or knowledge estimation and only then add more winning or exploration heuristic.
-This rules could be described by a high level meta-heuristic extension.
+It is beneficial to start with enhancing knowledge discovery or knowledge estimation and only then add more winning or exploration heuristics.
+These rules could be described by a high level meta-heuristic extension.

-Fighting games pose a special challenge, since they require short response time.
-An algorithm designed for such a game is described by \cite{kim2017opponent}.
-An action table is used to describe the opponent's playing patterns.
-A default action table has three columns depending on the distance to the opponent.
-Each column corresponds to a particular distance range.
-After each round the action table is updated based on the observed action frequency.

 An interesting combination of MCTS enhancements is shown by \cite{goodman2019re} describing their efforts to win the Hanabi competition at CIG in 2018.
 Hanabi is a cooperative game, so communication is an essential factor.
 The convention used for communication is a particularly interesting sub-problem for AI.
 When all players are controlled by the same AI agent, hidden information can be naturally shared.